André Linman

-André Linman (born 28 February 1992) was a founding member, lead singer and guitarist of the Finnish band Sturm und Drang.
+André Linman (born 28 February 1992) is a founding member, lead singer and guitarist of the Finnish band Sturm und Drang.
 Sturm und Drang have been on hiatus since 2013.
 Linman is currently lead vocalist of One Desire.
 He started learning guitar and singing in 2004, the same year Sturm und Drang was formed.

 His father is Patrick Linman, who is mostly recognized from the Finnish ESC.
 André usually writes the music for the songs with his father, and the lyrics by himself.
 Linman plays ESP Guitars and mostly he uses a variety of ESP SV guitars.

 Musical influences

 Linman is mainly self-taught and his main influences in guitar playing comes from Judas Priest's guitarist Glenn Tipton.
 He also admires bands like Sonata Arctica, Iron Maiden, Dio and other heavy metal artists.
 Linman is also a self-taught vocalist and when Sturm und Drang started in 2004 he had never sung before.